xianglusoc/xianglusoc.github.io/index.md

 ## Publications

+- **Navigating Ethnic Capital and Ethnic Penalty: Chinese Muslim Internal Migrants in an International Trade Hub (forthcoming)**

+  Xiang Lu

+  In *Ethnic and Racial Studies*

 - **Faith in Flux: The Diverse Religious Adaptations of Hui Muslim Internal Migrants in a Global Market Town in Southeast China (forthcoming)**

   Xiang Lu